Customs in Arab Muslim Cultures

 Greetings and Contact

-Handshakes, though regarded as important, usually do not possess the same firmness as handclasps of many Europeans or Americans.
+Handshakes, though regarded as important in many Arab cultures, usually do not possess the same firmness as handclasps of many Europeans or Americans.
 Most Arabs shake hands every time they meet you and every time they leave you.
 This applies whether they meet you on the street, in an office, at a conference, restaurant, or at home.
 The customs and behavior in Saudi Arabia and much of the Persian world is to shake hands on meeting, chat a bit, and shake hands again on leaving – even if you meet ten times a day.
 If sitting, rise when shaking hands as well as when an esteemed person enters a room.

 Touching, long handshakes, grasped elbows, even walking hand in hand by two males is common place in the Arab world.
 A considerable number of Arabs touch more between the same sex, to show relationship.
 As Arab customs and behavior condones the outward display of affection between male friends, one may see Arab men, even officials and military officers, holding hands as they walk together or otherwise converse with one another.
 If an individual Arab does not touch you, he does not like you–or he may be trying to restrain himself because you are not used to being touched.
 A full body embrace, accompanied with hugging, should not be initiated until you are sure that the Arab is a close friend.
 If the Arab initiates it, participate and consider yourself honored and/or accepted.
 Contact between the opposite sex in public is considered close to obscene.